 Per Capita – $5,602.55

-Libya has an estimated GDP of $ 29.152 billion dollars.
-The main economy of the country is petroleum mining.
+Libya has an estimated GDP of $34.7 billion.
+The main income source of the country is petroleum mining.
 It has among the largest oil reserves in the entire world.
-Better world prices have certainly favoured the desert country in the recent past.
+Better world oil prices have certainly favoured the desert country in the recent past.
 Libya also has some substantial deposits of steel ore.

-Interestingly, despite Morroco’s position here, it is the country that has the highest per capita income in this list.
-This could be attributed to her small population side
+Interestingly it is one of the country’s’ that have the highest per capita income in this list.
+This could be attributed to her small population size

 The Kingdom of Morocco has for many decades featured among the top economies in the continent.
 This has largely been attributed to good policies and stable political structures.
-Its annual GDP in 2014 was valued at $105 billion dollars.
-The country has experienced an obvious increase in its GDP with which has increased to $114.7 billion according to a 2018 report.
-The main economic activities include fishing, agriculture, and mining.
+The country has experienced an obvious increase in its GDP which has increased to $101.4 billion according to a recent report.
+The main economic activities in the country include fishing, agriculture, and mining.
 Morocco is among the top producers of cannabis.
 It also has a good reserve of lead, phosphates, and silver.